Medical Records: Frequently Asked Questions

 records, please let us know in advance.
 The person picking up the medical

-copy of the patient's identification.
+as a copy of the patient's identification.
 Identification is also required

 for the person picking up the record.